An entropy-driven cosmic expansion: Entropy and the dynamics of a Friedmann elastic Universe

 where $\mathcal{V}_{r}$ is the constant $\int\frac{r^{2}\sin \theta }{\sqrt{1-kr^{2}}}\mathrm{d}r\mathrm{d}\theta\mathrm{d}\phi$ representing the co-moving coordinate-volume.
 We see from this functional that in order for the entropy associated with the elastic deformations of space-time to be strictly positive and always extremal, in accordance with the second law of thermodynamics, the scale factor should be non-vanishing and increasing with time to insure $\dot{a}>0$.
 Furthermore, the scalar field $\phi $ should absorb any such increase of the scale factor $a$ as well as its derivative $ \dot{a}$ in (\ref{17}).
 That is, the scalar $\phi $ should take the following form

 the Hubble parameter $H$ being strictly positive as it follows from the argument above.
-Substituting this form of the field $\phi $ in Eq.~(\ref{16}), the latter becomes the following nonlinear differential equation for the Hubble parameter $H$
+Substituting this form of the field $\phi $ in Eq.~(\ref{16}), the latter becomes the following nonlinear second order differential equation for the Hubble parameter $H$

 where $\lambda=(\mu+6\nu)/(\mu+2\nu)$ and $\eta=(3\mu-2\nu)/(\mu+2\nu)$.
-This is the equation that governs, in our model, the dynamics of the elastic Friedman Universe.
-It looks like Eq.~(\ref{7}) obtained from the Friedman-Lema\^{\i}tre equations, except for the one additional term $\dot{H}^{2}/H^{4}$.
+This is the equation that governs, in our model, the dynamics of the elastic Friedmann Universe.
+It looks like Eq.~(\ref{7}) obtained from the Friedmann-Lema\^{\i}tre equations, except for the one additional term $\dot{H}^{2}/H^{4}$.
 However, in contrast to Eq.~(\ref{7}) this last equation allows solutions for the Hubble parameter $H$ of the form $A/t$ as well as $ B/(t_{0}-t)$ without introducing matter sources whose equations of state should satisfy $w<0$.
-The trick is done by the additional term $\dot{H} ^{2}/H^{4}$ as well as the the Lam\'{e} coefficients whose role is to influence the behavior of the elastic deformations.
-In the next section, we examine the detailed form of these two solutions of the equation, relate them respectively to the inflationary expansion and the late-time expansion of the Universe, and then discuss the intermediate radiation and matter-dominated eras.
+The trick is done by the additional term $\dot{H} ^{2}/H^{4}$ as well as the Lam\'{e} coefficients whose role is to influence the behavior of the elastic deformations.